Know About the Risks Associated with a Moving Broker

 2. Zero opportunity of scrutinizing the company

-3. Estimated cost might differ from the final cost
+3. The estimated cost might differ from the final cost

 4. Lack of responsibility